Cathie James, Master of Ceremonies, offers this brief liturgical guide

 What are ‘The Stations of the Cross’?

-At St Michael’s every Friday evening (6.30pm) in Lent there is a meditation on the ‘Stations of the Cross’.
+At St Michael’s every Friday evening (6.30pm) in Lent, in normal times there is a meditation on the ‘Stations of the Cross’ (now suspended during the COVID-19 lockdown).

 The Stations of the Cross mark fourteen events in the Passion and death of Christ which are shown in pictures hung sequentially around the walls of the church (see picture above).
 The fourteen stations are: